 IFRS 16 - Leases - In January 2016 the International Accounting Standards Board issued IFRS 16, Leases, which specifies how to recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Consistent with its predecessor, IAS 17 the new lease standard continues to require lessors to classify leases as operating or finance.
 IFRS 16 is to be applied retrospectively for annual periods beginning on or after January 1, 2019.
-Earlier application is permitted if IFRS 15 Revenue from contract with customers has also been applied.
 The Company is assessing the impact of the adoption of these standards.